Rhymney Railway: From 1948

 Practically all freight operation on the system has disappeared; a very limited residual service to Cwmbargoed may still be in operation.

 A new station called Lisvane and Thornhill was opened on 4 November 1986, replacing Cefn Onn Halt, a little-used golfing halt, which closed on 27 September.

 The buildings of the former Cardiff Parade station were demolished in 1989.

-The part of the original main line between Taffs Well and Caerphilly, informally referred to as "the Big Hill", was closed on 21 June 1982, although the last train was a special on 23 October 1982.
+The part of the original main line between Taff's Well and Caerphilly, informally referred to as "the Big Hill", was closed on 21 June 1982, although the last train was a special on 23 October 1982.

 The Taff Bargoed branch had (at Nelson & Llancaiach station) the short Ocean Branch for Deep Navigation and Taff Merthyr collieries and Trelewis Drift mine, and in October 1983 the line between Cwmbargoed and Dowlais Furnace Top closed.

 Trelewis closed in 1989 when British Coal invested in opencast operations at Cwmbargoed.

 Deep Navigation Mine closed in March 1991 but removal of surface stock continued by rail until January 1992.
 In October 1992 Taff Merthyr colliery closed.